jwermuth/basecamp-jenkins/README.md

 basecamp-jenkins
 ================

-Configuration for shared, local Jenkins instance..
+This repository contains the parts of a local Jenkins install that are under version control